 A generalized tonic-clonic seizure or grand mal seizure involves disruption in the functioning of both sides of the brain.
-This disturbance is brought about by spreading electrical signals via the brain incorrectly.
+This disturbance is due to the spreading electrical signals via the brain incorrectly.

-Oftentimes, this results to the signals being transmitted to the nerves, muscles or glands.
-The spread of these signals in the brain can lead to loss of consciousness and severe muscular contractions.
+Oftentimes, this results to the transmission of the signals to the nerves, muscles or glands.
+Generally, the spread of these signals in the brain can lead to loss of consciousness and severe muscular contractions.

 If an individual has epilepsy, he/she might have generalized tonic-clonic seizures in late childhood or adolescence.

-Remember that this type of seizure might be considered as a medical emergency.
+Remember that this type of seizure might be a medical emergency.
 Whether it is an issue of concern is based on the history of epilepsy or other health conditions present.
-An individual should seek medical care if he/she experiences a first seizure, injured during an episode or ends up with a cluster of seizures.
+Furthermore, an individual should seek medical care if he/she experiences a first seizure, injured during an episode or ends up with a cluster of seizures.

 What are the causes?

 A head injury can also instigate a seizure in the brain.
-Other possible triggers for the seizure might include the following:
+In addition, other possible triggers for the seizure might include the following: